Saved Resources (0) Hide

 Board Member

 Dr. Kristin Blakely is a public sociologist committed to advancing gender equity through scholarly teaching, research, advocacy, governance and philanthropy.
 She has a PhD in Sociology and Gender Studies from Loyola University Chicago and was the visiting scholar at the Centre for Feminist Research at York University.
-Kristin teaches sociology at Glendon College of York University and leadership courses focused on gender and diversity at the University of Toronto.
-She is a co-investigator at the Diversity Institute at Toronto Metropolitan University and a Senior Fellow at the Glendon School of International and Public Affairs.
+Kristin teaches sociology at Glendon College of York University and previously taught leadership courses focused on gender and diversity at the University of Toronto.
+She is a member of Loyola University Chicago’s College of Arts and Sciences Dean’s Advisory Council, a co-investigator at the Diversity Institute at Toronto Metropolitan University and a Senior Fellow at the Glendon School of International and Public Affairs.
 Kristin co-authored Gendered Worlds (Oxford University Press) and has published in numerous journals including the Journal of International Women’s Studies, the International Journal of Qualitative Methods, the Journal of Family Issues, and the Canadian Journal of Emergency Medicine.

 Presently, Kristin is President of the Beekay Foundation, chair of the Canadian Women’s Foundation’s Teen Healthy Relationships Advisory Committee, a director on the board of the York School and chair of its Advancement Committee, and a board advisor for Vitala Global which co-creates and implements open access digital sexual and reproductive health solutions.